-- 19. The local community spirit and resilience during the flooding must be recognised as without their efforts the impacts of the flooding could have been worse. - 20.
+- 21. The local community spirit and resilience during the flooding must be recognised as without their efforts the impacts of the flooding could have been worse. - 22.
 All the Risk Management Authorities involved in this event are committed to continuing the investigations into the causes of this incident.
-Those investigations may identify further actions not contained within this report. - 21.
+Those investigations may identify further actions not contained within this report. - 23.
 As the Lead Local Flood Authority we have witnessed and have experience of how flooding devastates communities.
 The most vulnerable in the community will be our priority.
-NCC will continue to work closely with partners and communities to identify ways of proactively reducing the risk, likelihood and consequences of future flooding events. - 22.
-The Flood Risk Management team will look at the suitability of its Property Flood Resilience Programme for communities affected by Storm Babet and will take recommendations through the Cabinet Member later this year for consideration. - 23.
-NCC will work with its partners to look at ways of strengthening the enforcement of riparian responsibilities alongside developing our asset inspection process.
+NCC will continue to work closely with partners and communities to identify ways of proactively reducing the risk, likelihood and consequences of future flooding events. - 24.
+NCC will continue to work with local landowner owners and riparian owners to ensure all assets are functioning, and investigations into the upstream catchment will continue. - 25.
+The Flood Risk Management team will look at the suitability of its Property Flood Resilience Programme for communities affected by Storm Babet and will take recommendations through the Cabinet Member later this year for consideration.